environmental-bioinformatics-master/popgen_HW6_2023/README.md

 Number of mismatches allowed between loci (between individuals): 3\
 Number of threads to run on: 4 (be sure to run with slurm and request 4 nodes)

-This should take approximately 2 hours on Poseidon using 4 threads (but give yourself some buffer time).
+This should take approximately 4-5 hours on Poseidon using 4 threads (but give yourself some buffer time).

 Remember to include (and comment!) the code you used to identify SNPs in your `hw6_stacks-pipeline_[LASTNAME].txt` file.

 For each population, give the following information **pre-filtering**:
 >*Bear Paw:*\
-  Range of coverage depth (lowest and highest):\
+  Range of coverage depth (lowest and highest): \
   Polymorphic sites:\
   Private alleles:\
 *Rabbit Slough:*\